kittenlogic/unsupervised-pleasures/_pages/about.md

 ## Who is tending this garden?

 [Emily Martinez](https://somethingnothing.me), a new media artist working with machine learning, queer technologies, and consensual tech.
 Emily is a 1st generation immigrant/refugee (Cuba > Miami) and a self-taught coder who believes in the tactical misuse of technology.
-Their art has been exhibited internationally, mostly thru collaborations with [Anxious to Make](https://anxioustomake.ga) and [Queer AI](https://queer.ai).
-They started Unsupervised Pleasures as part of their [ML5.js Fellowship](https://processingfoundation.org/fellowships) project to document some of their research and experiments with GPT-2.
+Her art has been exhibited internationally, mostly thru collaborations with [Anxious to Make](https://anxioustomake.ga) and [Queer AI](https://queer.ai).
+She started Unsupervised Pleasures as part of her [ML5.js Fellowship](https://processingfoundation.org/fellowships) project to document some of her research and experiments with GPT-2.

 [Sarah Ciston](https://sarahciston.github.io) is a self-described poet-programmer who loves building community through critical-creative code and bringing [Intersectional approaches to AI](https://intersectionalai.com).
 They are a PhD candidate in Media Arts and Practice at USC and Artistic Research Resident at [AI Anarchies](https://www.adk.de/en/academy/young-academy/ai-anarchies/) in Berlin.